heclak/community-a4e-c/README.md

   - Operational-era USN and USMC liveries now have a customized, well-worn LAU-10 launcher.
 - **Weapons and Loadouts:**
 - **Quality of Life:**
-  - Input options across the module can now be bound to mouse buttons.
+  - Axis input for AN/ARN-52 TACAN Volume Knob.
-  - Single and else inputs for AN/ARN-52 TACAN Mode switch.
+  - Single inputs for AN/ARN-52 TACAN Mode switch.
+  - Axis inputs for AN/APG-53A Radar Indicator Storage, Brilliance, Detail, Gain, and Reticle Knobs.
   - Single and else inputs for Throttle Position Lock.
   - Single inputs for the Canopy Lever. *(thanks Tanuki44)*
   - Single inputs for the AWRS Quantity Selector Switch, AWRS Drop Interval Knob, and AWRS Mode Selector Switch.
+  - Input options across the module can now be bound to mouse buttons.
-  - When the aircraft has power, the Seat Adjustment Switch to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
+  - When the aircraft has power, the Seat Adjustment Switch can be used to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
 - **Sounds:**
-  - Seat adjustment hydraulic motor.
-  - Tire skid sound set.
-  - AN/APR-25:
+  - AN/APR-25 Radar Homing Warning System:
+    - AAA: New sounds are produced in response to Fire Can SON-9 fire director radar.
     - Aircraft: New sounds are produced in response to aircraft search and tracking radars.
     - EWRs and Ships: Unique sound sets are produced in response to ground and ship EWRs.
 A new sound is also produced in response to ship tracking radars.
-    - SAMs: New sounds are produced in response to P19 "Flat Face" and S-200 ST-68U "Tin Shield" and SA-2 S-75 "Fan Song" units.
-A percentage of Fan Song units will sound different, simulating the different radar bands used in the field.
+    - SAMs: New sounds are produced in response to P19 "Flat Face" and S-200 ST-68U "Tin Shield" and SA-2 S-75 "Fan Song" sarch and tracking radars.
+Some Fan Song units will sound different, simulating the sound of different radar bands used in the field.
 New sounds are also produced in response to SA-3 S-125 "Low Blow", SA-5 S-200 "Square Pair", and SA-6 Kub "Straight Flush" units.
-When the APR-25 Audio switch is in the ON position, a new alert sound is produced in response to missile launches from these units.
 Search and tracking radars for SA-8, SA-9, SA-10, SA-11, SA-13, SA-15 and SA-19 units are not detected by the system.
+When the APR-25 Audio switch is in the ON position, a new alert sound is produced in response to detected missile launches.
-    - SPAAA Vehicles: New sounds are produced in response to the Gepard, Vulcan M163, and ZSU-23-4 Shilka "Gun Dish" units.
+    - SPAAA Vehicles: New sounds are produced in response to the Gepard, Vulcan M163, and ZSU-23-4 Shilka "Gun Dish" radars.
+  - Tire skid sound set.
+  - Seat adjustment hydraulic motor.

 #### Fixed
 - **Flight Model:**